 Each project will be subject to a midterm review before the end of the core phase.
 The objective is to check the progress achieved toward the objectives and prepare the ground for the follow-up phase.
 This will also be the last moment for the project to request a pilot action.

-Partner regions that do not achieve policy improvement during the core phase shall produce, by the end of this core phase, an action plan for policy improvement: a document explaining how a partner region will improve its policy thanks to the learning gained from the project.
+Partner regions that do not achieve policy improvement during the core phase must, by the end of this core phase, produce an action plan for policy improvement: this will be in the form of a document explaining how a partner region will improve its policy using what is has learned from the project.

-The core phase is followed by the follow-up phase, which makes up the final year of the project.
-It is primarily dedicated to monitoring the first effects of the policy improvements and whether additional policy improvements are achieved.
-More specifically, partner regions who have already achieved policy improvements shall monitor the effect of these improvements in their territories.
-The other partner regions that produced an action plan for policy improvement are required to monitor whether the envisaged improvements are finally achieved.
+After the core phase, the follow-up phase constitutes the final year of the project.
+This is primarily dedicated to monitoring the first effects of the policy improvements and whether additional policy improvements are achieved.
+More specifically, partner regions having already improved policies in the core phase monitor the effects of these improvements in their territories.
+The other partner regions, which will have produced a policy improvement action plan are required to monitor whether the improvements envisaged in their plans are achieved.
 The programme reporting system will be designed to ensure a proper monitoring of this phase.

-During the follow-up phase, partners can also continue learning from the implementation of the policy improvements and from the finalisation of the possible pilot actions.
+During the follow-up phase, partners can also continue to learn from the implementation of the policy improvements and from the finalisation of the possible pilot actions.

-Throughout the project, partners shall engage a regional stakeholder group to ensure that relevant actors in each region are actively involved in policy learning and in the preparation, implementation and monitoring of policy improvement.
+Throughout the project, partners engage a regional stakeholder group to ensure that the relevant actors in each region are actively involved in policy learning and in the preparation, implementation and monitoring of policy improvement.

-Projects are also expected to contribute to the content and activities of the Policy Learning Platform (see point 2 below) to ensure that relevant policy learning generated by projects can find its way to other regional actors in Europe.
+Projects are also expected to contribute to the content and activities of the Policy Learning Platform (see point 2 below) to ensure that relevant lessons learnt from projects can reach other regional policy actors in Europe.

-More detailed requirements, conditions and practical modalities for the interregional cooperation projects will be elaborated in the programme manual.
+More detailed requirements, conditions and practical provisions for the interregional cooperation projects will be provided in the programme manual.

 Policy Learning Platform

-Interreg Europe will support a Policy Learning Platform (from here on: platform) to facilitate policy learning and capitalisation of regional policy good practices on an ongoing basis.
-The aim of the platform is to enable regional policy actors from across Europe to tap into relevant experiences and practices whenever they need them to strengthen their institutional capacity in view of the improvement of their regional development policies, including programmes for Investment in jobs & growth.
+Interreg Europe will support a Policy Learning Platform (from here on: platform) to facilitate policy learning and capitalise on good practices on an ongoing basis.
+The platform will enable regional policy actors from across Europe to tap into relevant experience and practice whenever needed to strengthen their institutional capacity in view of improving their regional development policies, including programmes for Investment in jobs & growth.

-The platform offers a range of activities and services for the Europe-wide community of regional policy actors and stakeholders.
+The platform offers a range of activities and services to the European regional policy community.
 The thematic coverage of the platform activities will reflect the thematic concentration of the programme, cf. section 1.2.6.
 It supports networking and exchange of experience among relevant regional policy actors.
 The platform primarily builds on the results of interregional cooperation projects of the previous and present programming periods and makes them available to a wider audience of regional policy actors across Europe.
 The projects’ contribution to the platform activities is therefore essential.
 The platform also contributes to the development of policy learning and to synergies with other relevant initiatives, in particular other existing platforms addressing similar topics and target audiences.

 The services offered by the platform build on the experience gained in the 2014-2020 period and will consist in particular of: